-Prepare 9 by 13 baking dish by lining with parchment paper.
+Prepare 8 by 8 baking dish by lining with parchment paper.
 Use two sheets and cut to fit in a crossing pattern.
 Use dots of butter in the corners of the dish to help them stay down.
 They need to hang over a little since you need them to remove the bars from the pan.

-Pour into baking dish.
+Pour into a baking dish.

-Cool at room temperature for 30 minutes then refrigerate until cold before cutting.
+Cool at room temperature for 30 minutes, then refrigerate until cold before cutting.

 Do you want more recipes from 101 Cooking for Two?
 Sign up for the newsletter and get all posts delivered straight to your inbox!